 libraryMapping

 In order for SVH to compile HDL sources, they have to be mapped to a library.
-This can be done in libraryMapping
+This can be done in libraryMapping section.

 Each key is a path inside the target sources directory.
-A value is a logical name of a library this path should be mapped to, or a list of library names.
+A value is a logical name of a library this path should be mapped to or a list of library names.

 Note that the order of specified paths is not relevant, instead, mappings for longer paths have higher priority.

-You can map individual files, or whole directories.
+You can map individual files or whole directories.
 If you map a directory, each HDL file in this directory and in all nested directories

-will be mapped to the specified library, unless the libraryMapping
+will be mapped to the specified library, unless the libraryMapping section contains different mappings for nested directories or files.

 You can unmap an HDL file or directory by specifying an empty library names list as a value.
 In this case, specified file or files in specified directory will not be compiled.